crlnvls/drifting_nuts/README.md

 # Drifting Nuts

-First futureproof project based in basic HTML and CSS.
+First futureproof project in basic HTML and CSS.